ihcsim/linkerd2-gitops/README.md

 > The `demo` project is restricted to deploying resources to the same cluster
 > that Argo CD is on.
-> To register separate remote clusters, use the `argocd cluster add` command.
+>
+> It defines the list of cluster-scoped resources required to install Linkerd.

 Confirm that the project is deployed correctly: